Graduate Student Requirements (V585/E589/Y750)

 Internship Pre-Approval Instructions

-Internship Registration Instructions (Domestic Students)
+Internship Registration Instructions

-Important Internship Application Deadlines for Summer 2023 and Fall 2023
+Important Internship Application Deadlines

 Internship Information

 At O’Neill, we believe that internships are essential to professional development.
-Internships provide meaningful, real-world experiences, while allowing the space for students to be supported while developing the skills necessary to have successful and impactful careers.
+Internships provide meaningful, real-world experiences while allowing the space for students to be supported while developing the skills necessary to have successful and impactful careers.

 Need help finding an internship?
 Give the Career Hub a call at (812) 855-9639, stop by the Career Studio during office hours, or email us internqs@indiana.edu